gpcm00/power-meter/README.md

 ### PROJECT UNDER DEVELOPMENT

-Check the schematic on the documetation folder to see what the purpose fo this design is.
+Check the schematic on the documetation folder to have an idea of the purpose of this project.

 I am currently developing the firmware.